nathancarter/group-explorer/help-src/rf-um-morphedit.md

 assignable any longer.

 When the domain elements of the pairs in the map don't generate the entire domain, *Group Explorer* searches for any homomorphism extending the pairs in the table and uses that.
-You can click the "Preview" button to see exactly which homomorphism was chosen, or simply add pairs to the map to specify exactly the one you want.
+The display window is continuously updated with the current mapping, including *Group Explorer's* choices for unmapped elements, so the arrows shown always represent the current definition.
+(You may need to select "Draw multiple arrows" to see the full details.)
+You can also click on "Full morphism mapping" to see a synchronized display of the entire homomorphism in tabular form.
+Then you can simply continue to add pairs to the map to specify exactly the one you want.

 The codomain drop-down list contains only elements that could legitimately